3. Config

 \end{tabular}

-, and in which case, the largest element will not be measured; with reference to the YAML file given in Listing 97, we can
+The dontMeasure field can be specified as largest, and in which case, the largest element will not be measured; with reference to the YAML file given in Listing 90, we can run the command

 latexindent.pl tabular-DM.tex -l=dontMeasure1.yaml